Poly Styrene: Personal life

 In 1983, Styrene was initiated into the Hare Krishna movement and recorded at their recording studios while living as a devotee at Bhaktivedanta Manor.
 She lived as a Hare Krishna convert in Hertfordshire and London from 1983 to 1988.
 Styrene was a vegetarian.

 In 1995, Styrene's solo work was put on hold when she suffered a fractured pelvis after being knocked down by a fire engine.

 In March 2009, Styrene took part in the inaugural Instigate Debate night.
-The night's theme was modern day consumerism.
+The night's theme was modern-day consumerism.
 Other current issues were also discussed.

 Styrene lived alone in St Leonards, East Sussex.

 Death

-In February 2011, in an interview published in The Sunday Times magazine, which largely focused on her past and present relationship with her daughter, Celeste, Styrene revealed that she had been treated for breast cancer, and that it had spread to her spine and lungs.
+In February 2011, The Sunday Times magazine published an interview which largely focused on Styrene's past and present relationship with her daughter, Celeste.
+In the interview, Styrene revealed that she had been treated for breast cancer, and that it had spread to her spine and lungs.
 She died of metastatic breast cancer on 25 April 2011, at the age of 53.

 Documentary and biography

-Author Zoë Howe and Styrene's daughter Celeste co-authored a biography of Styrene that was published in November 2018.
+Author Zoë Howe and Styrene's daughter Celeste Bell co-authored a biography of Styrene that was published in November 2018.
 The book, titled Day Glo: The Poly Styrene Story, was published in the United States in September 2019.

 In 2021, Styrene was the subject of a documentary, Poly Styrene: I Am a Cliché, that was initially crowd-funded until the project got some investment from Sky Arts.
-Like the biography, the documentary was co-written by Howe and Bell, with Celeste Bell also directing with Paul Sng and providing the narration with Ruth Negga.
+The documentary was co-written by Howe and Bell, with Bell also directing with Paul Sng and providing the narration with Ruth Negga.
 The documentary coincided with the 40th anniversary of the release of the first X-Ray Spex album, Germfree Adolescents.
-"This film will be a celebration of the life and work of my mother, an artist who deserves to be recognised as one of the greatest frontwomen of all time; a little girl with a big voice whose words are more relevant than ever," Bell said.
 The world premiere of I Am a Cliché took place online on 27 February 2021, with the film being released on digital formats on 5 March 2021 and broadcast by Sky Arts on 6 March 2021.

+On 17 August 2026, Poly Styrene was the subject of Great Lives on BBC Radio 4, hosted by Matthew Parris.
+Poly was nominated by Pauline Black, lead singer of The Selecter.
+Parris was also joined by biographer Zoë Howe, and Poly Styrene's daughter, Celeste Bell (co-author).